 Although luxurious shops pave this opulent Mall, the architectural splendour is a must see and cannot but impress even the most jaded of travellers or cynics.
 An ice rink also sits right next to the food court.

 With friendly staff and conveniently located to everything, the JJH Boutique Apartment has seen better days.
 But at SGD$64/night for a double including a private bathroom, I’m not sure you will find much cheaper in Singapore.

 The room is small with hardly enough space for the bed, let alone our big backpacks and daypacks.
-The bathroom hasn’t seen mould remover in an age and could do with a better clean all round.
+The bathroom hasn’t seen mould remover in an age and can do with a better clean all round.
 The air-conditioning is a godsend.

 This is about the best on offer for the money but you can pay upwards of SGD$100 per night for something better.
-There’s a reason why “Singapore is the most expensive city in the world” and accommodation is no exception.
+There’s a reason why “Singapore is the most expensive city in the world” and its accommodation is no exception.

 Quest for a good coffee under SGD$5

 I’m sure expats know the haunts that serve up authentic (not instant or Kopi) coffee around Singapore.

 Although as a tourist visiting for 5 days, it is difficult seeking out a good coffee under SGD$5.
 And, we do try…daily.